Capital One: Corporate citizenship

 Capital One operates some charitable programs.
 The accountability organization National Committee for Responsive Philanthropy has been highly critical of Capital One's relatively low rate of giving, stating that "Capital One's philanthropic track record is dismal".
 The organization pointed out that Capital One's donations of 0.024% of revenue were much less than the industry median of 0.11% of revenue.
 Capital One has disputed the groups figures, saying that "...
 In 2011 alone, our giving totals are more than 6 times greater ($30 million) than the number given by the NCRP".

-Criticism and legal actions
+Investigations and legal actions

 Fines for misleading customers to pay extra for services

 In July 2012, Capital One was fined by the Office of the Comptroller of the Currency and the Consumer Financial Protection Bureau for misleading millions of its customers, for example by requiring customers to pay extra for payment protection or credit monitoring when they took out a card.
 The company agreed to pay $210 million to settle the legal action and to refund two million customers.
 This was the CFPB's first public enforcement action.